kogarashisan/ClassManager/README.md

 One of the fastest and most convenient class systems in the world.

 Quick facts:
+- Speed is comparable to native hand-written classes
+- Powerful features like run-time prototype patching and shared members
 - Classes can be generated on server and in browser
 - Supports multiple inheritance
-- Monomorphism optimizations
-- Has powerful features like run-time prototype patching and shared members

 Docs:
 - [Basic tutorial](http://www.lava-framework.com/www/doc.html#tutorial=Classes)